corda/corda/docs/source/getting-set-up.rst

 ^^^^^^^^
 1. Visit https://www.jetbrains.com/idea/download/download-thanks.html?code=IIC
 2. Download and run the executable to install IntelliJ Community Edition (use the default settings)
+3. Ensure the Kotlin plugin in Intellij is updated to version |kotlin_version|

 Download a sample project
 ^^^^^^^^^^^^^^^^^^^^^^^^^